 How can I check my credit score?

-You can get a free credit report from one of the main credit reference agencies: Experian, Equifax, and TransUnion.
+You can get a free credit report from one of the main credit reference agencies.
+These include Experian, Equifax, and TransUnion.

-Asking for your credit report doesn’t affect your rating.
+Asking for your credit report does not affect your rating.

 The report should show you what’s impacting your score, which could help you improve it.

-If any reports have errors on them you can contact the company that made the error, who will then pass this on to the credit rating agencies.
+If any reports have errors on them you can contact the company that made the error.
+They will then pass this on to the credit rating agencies to correct.